tjhickey724/discrete_math/notes/sequences/polynomial_sequences.md

 Any sequence which eventually becomes a sequence of zeroes is a polynomial sequence and if $D^k(s) = 0$ then s is a polynomial sequence of degree $k-1$.

+**Difference skill** be able to calculate differences to show a sequence might be polynomial of degree d

 ## Polynomial Fitting
 If you suspect a sequence is a polynomial sequence of degree $n$ then you can use polynomial fitting to find the polynomial!
 Let's use the triangle numbers sequence as an example.